Dog Color Genetics Summary: Genes & Alleles Overview

 S Locus

-The spotting locus adds white piebald markings.
+The spotting locus is an incomplete dominant trait.
+It adds white piebald markings.

-SNo piebald spotting in S/S dogs.
-Might still have white markings from other spotting traits.
+Dogs can still have white markings from other spotting traits.

 sPWhite spotting in dogs with S/sp or sp/sp.
-Dogs can have minimal to moderate to extended white.

 P Locus (in German Shepherds)